orderbird/django-sendfile/README.rst

 It will work with the Django dev server and anywhere else you can run Django.

+In case you have changed your default storage backend to a remote backend, a redirect will be performed instead of using Django's static file serving.

 Simple backend
 ==============

 This backend is one step up from the development backend.
 It uses Django's `django.core.files.base.File` class to try and stream files from disk.
 However some middleware (e.g. GzipMiddleware) that rewrites content will causes the entire file to be loaded into memory.
 So only use this backend if you are not using middleware that rewrites content or you only have very small files.

+An exception in this behavior will be when using a remote backend as default storage, in such a case a redirect will be perfomed.

 xsendfile backend